kiba/Writings/fac/chp22_earth.md

 "I agree that's dumb.
 Do you remember Abel?"

 "Yeah.
-He moved away, because Abel was playing outside with nobody around.
+He moved away, because Abel was playing outside with nobody looking out for him.
 Abel's parents went to jail."

 "Right.
 That what will happen to you if you keep fighting.
 I will go to jail."